Alcatraz Federal Penitentiary: B-Block

 Most new inmates at Alcatraz were assigned to the second tier of B-Block.
 They had "quarantine status" for their first three months in confinement in Alcatraz, and were not permitted visitors for a minimum of 90 days.
 Inmates were permitted one visitor a month, although anybody likely to cause trouble such as registered criminals were barred from visiting.
 Letters received by inmates were checked by prison staff first, to see if they could decipher any secret messages.
-Frank Morris and his fellow escapees escaped Alcatraz during the June 1962 escape from Alcatraz by entering a utility corridor behind B-Block.
+Frank Morris and his fellow escapees escaped Alcatraz during the June 1962 Alcatraz escape attempt by entering a utility corridor behind B-Block.

 D-Block

-D-Block gained notoriety as a "Treatment block" for some of the worst inmates, with varying degrees of punishment, including Isolation, Solitary and Strip.
-Prisoners usually spent anywhere from 3 to 19 days in Solitary.
+D-Block gained notoriety as a "treatment block" for some of the worst inmates, with varying degrees of punishment, including isolation, solitary confinement and strip searches.
+Prisoners usually spent anywhere from 3 to 19 days in solitary confinement.
 Prisoners held here would be given their meals in their cells, were not permitted to work and could only shower twice a week.
 After a 1939 escape attempt in which Arthur "Doc" Barker was killed, the Bureau of Prisons tightened security in the D-Block.
-The Birdman of Alcatraz inhabited cell 42 in D-Block in solitary confinement for 6 years.
+The Birdman of Alcatraz inhabited cell 42 in D-Block in solitary confinement for six years.

 The worst cells for confinement as a punishment for inmates who stepped out of line were located at the end of D-Block in cells 9–14, known as "The Hole".
-Inmates held in the hole were limited to just one 10-minute shower and an hour of exercise in the yard a week.
+Inmates held there were limited to just one 10-minute shower and an hour of exercise in the yard a week.
 The five cells of "The Hole" had nothing but a sink and toilet; the very worst cell was the final cell, nicknamed "The Oriental" or "Strip Cell", which contained nothing but a hole in the floor as a toilet, and in which prisoners would often be confined naked with nothing else for two days.
 The guards controlled the flushing of the toilet in the final cell.

-After completing the punishment in the Hole, the prisoner could then return to his cell but would be tagged.
-A red tag, third grade, denoted a prisoner who was restricted from leaving his cell for perhaps 3 months.
+After completing the punishment in the Hole, the prisoner could then return to their cell, but would be tagged.
+A red tag, third grade, denoted a prisoner who was restricted from leaving their cell for perhaps three months.
 At second grade the prisoners could receive letters, and if after 30 days they remained well-behaved, they would then be restored full prison privileges.